-42 CAREER GUIDE

-Want to know what a certain career pays?
+CAREER GUIDE Want to know what a certain career pays?

-Or where to go to get higher education in a particular career

 Or where to go to get higher education in a particular career field?
 Or if a particular career has a positive employment outlook?
 Look at more than 200 occupations in this section.

-RESOURCES

-So you don't overlook a single resource that could be beneficial in your career search, read over this section.
+RESOURCES So you don't overlook a single resource that could be beneficial in your career path, read over this section.